liranmatcu/Docker_Security_Labs/ipsec_vpn/readme.md

 # Notes
+All the configurations have been updated to match the 10.0.103.0/24 subnet, and IP addresses of server and client.
-Still having issues when the server and the client are negotiating Security Associations.
+Still having issues when the server and the client are trying to negotiate Security Associations.

 # docker-compose.yml network related settings